-To read our full Communications Policy Statement please see annex 4.
 The Fund continues to develop and enhance its communication program which started with the introduction of an easily recognisable brand and writing style.
-This has been aligned to a totally restructured website using rich media (which includes the use of calculators, flowcharts and audio and visual presentations) which help enhance member experience and encourage regular use.
+This was aligned to a totally restructured website using rich media (which included the use of calculators, flowcharts and audio and visual presentations) to help enhance member experience and encourage regular use.

 Both our public facing website and web portal facility, EAPF Online are 'device enabled' which means they allow users to access information on any mobile phone or tablet in an easily readable format, so our members can look up information or access online tools at a time of their choosing.

 We continue to engage with members through a number of channels to establish a view on how our members prefer to communicate and interact with the Fund.

-We have introduced tailored, topic based webinars and consult with members and Fund employers on content and are introducing new sessions which are informed through customer surveys and focus groups.
+We have introduced tailored, topic based webinars and consult with members and Fund employers on content and introducing new sessions which are informed through customer surveys and focus groups.

-These sessions are supported by newsletters, a poster campaign, E Shots and promotion through our Fund employers' internal communication channels.
+These sessions are supported by newsletter, a poster campaign, E Shots and promotion through our Fund employers' internal communication channels.
 The EAPF has successfully transitioned to using webinars.
 Members are based nationwide across England & Wales, so It provides an opportunity for all to participate, and helps those who are unable to make the time commitment or can't get to a location depending on where they are based.